 A rise in manufacturing also benefits other industries, including transportation, retail, and administration.

 - The stock market often predicts what the economy will do in the next six months.
-That’s because stock traders must research economic trends and business performance in order to make the most profitable trades possible.
+That’s because stock traders must research economic trends and business performance to make the most profitable trades possible.

 Use these benchmarks to make informed judgments about how the economy is currently doing and what might happen next.
 Understanding these signs of growth and contraction will help you manage your money and protect your financial future.